FlavioFS/UFC-Subjects/SO/Labs/Lab5/README - INSTRUCTIONS.txt

 		graphs in Octave/Matlab.
 Outputs to folder graphs/<file>.csv, where the files may be 'small.csv', 'large.csv', 'mixed.csv'.

-4. Run gengraphs.m in octave to produce a comparison graph:
+4. Run gengraphs.m in octave to produce comparison graphs in 'graphs/':
 	$ octave
 	$ gengraphs.mixed